dpomier/haxe-yield/README.md

 Advanced usage
 -----

-You can compile with some options or pass several `yield.YieldOption` into the `:yield` metadata.
+You can compile with some haxe compilation parameters (or pass several `yield.YieldOption` into the `:yield` metadata):

-Available options are:

  - `yield-extend`
 		If the option is enabled, all extending classes will be able to use yield statements.
 If this option affects an interface, all implementing classes and all extending interfaces will be able to use yield statements.
 This is disabled by default.